Professor Lucie Middlemiss

 Research interests

-I supervise four PhD students: Yael Arbell, Amy Ross, Lin Zhang and Irene Gonzalez Pijuan (based at Sheffield Hallam).
-I have also hosted students from Denmark and Brazil.
+I supervise six PhD students: Ness Al-Shaikhly, Mathilde Reinard, Martina Ricci, Rebecca Sale, Sop Satchwell and Irene Gonzalez Pijuan (based at Sheffield Hallam).
+I have also recently hosted students from China, Denmark and Brazil.

-Sustainable Consumption is the module that relates most closely to my research, and the one I get the most excited about!
-I wrote Sustainable Consumption; Key Issues, released in 2018 published by Routledge/Taylor and Francis, (discount code is FLR40).
+I wrote Sustainable Consumption; Key Issues, released in 2018 published by Routledge/Taylor and Francis, (discount code is FLR40) an introductory textbook for students interested in consumption and environmental issues.
 I regularly supervise dissertations on sustainable consumption, sustainable communities and energy poverty topics.

 Research groups and institutes